 The uplifting science of posttraumatic growth presents groundbreaking research and proven methods to survive and thrive in the face of challenges.
 Twelve inspiring role models share their profound insights on how they emerged from hardship stronger, wiser, and more compassionate—from civil rights icon Maya Angelou, who healed deep childhood trauma; flight surgeon Rhonda Cornum, who found a new purpose after being captured in Iraq; renowned autistic pioneer Temple Grandin, who overcame crippling panic attacks; and famed jazz guitarist Coco Schumann, who played for his life in Auschwitz.
 In Bouncing Forward, Michaela Haas draws upon powerful storytelling, psychology, history, and twenty years of Buddhist practice to reshape the way we think of crisis (Atria/Enliven, October 2015).
 Find out more at www.michaelahaas.com and order your copy now!

-I interviewed internationally renowned meditation teacher Jack Kornfield about "Living with a Joyful Spirit and a Wise Heart" for the Huffington Post, explained in Psychology Today why trauma is not always what we think it is, on PsychCentral why striving for happiness can make us unhappy, OnFaith invited me to share my research when faith is fortifying us for adversity and when it isn't, and the Daily Beast published my Op-Ed on how we can help veterans and other survivors transcend trauma.
-Plus, I interviewed Temple Grandin, Sheila Hamilton, and Toni Bernhard.
+Michaela interviewed internationally renowned meditation teacher Jack Kornfield about "Living with a Joyful Spirit and a Wise Heart" for the Huffington Post, explained in Psychology Today why trauma is not always what we think it is, on PsychCentral why striving for happiness can make us unhappy, OnFaith invited her to share her research when faith is fortifying us for adversity and when it isn't, and the Daily Beast published her Op-Ed on how we can help veterans and other survivors transcend trauma.
+Plus, she interviewed Temple Grandin, Sheila Hamilton, and Toni Bernhard.
 Catch up here.

 Die Lösung für alles.
 Neue Kolumne für das SZ-Magazin